dotnet/csharpstandard/standard/patterns.md

 Each pattern form defines the set of types for input values that the pattern may be applied to.
 A pattern `P` is *applicable to* a type `T` if `T` is among the types whose values the pattern may match.
 It is a compile-time error if a pattern `P` appears in a program to match a pattern input value ([§11.1](patterns.md#111-general)) of type `T` if `P` is not applicable to `T`.

 > *Example*: The following example generates a compile-time error because the compile-time type of `v` is `Stream`.
-A variable of type `Stream` can never be an expression of type `string`:
+A variable of type `Stream` can never have a value that is reference compatible with `string`:
 >
 > ```csharp
 > Stream v = OpenDataFile(); // compile-time type of 'v' is 'Stream'
 > if (v is string) // compile-time error
 > {
->     /* code assuming v is a string*/
+>     // code assuming v is a string
 > }
 > ```
 >
 > However, the following doesn't generate a compile-time error because the compile-time type of `v` is `object`.
-A variable of type `object` could be an expression of type `string`:
+A variable of type `object` could have a value that is reference compatible with `string`:
 >
 > ```csharp
 > object v = OpenDataFile();
 > if (v is string s)
 > {
->     /* code assuming v is a string*/
+>     // code assuming v is a string
 > }
 > ```
 >